 I have done a ton of research on this and I have never found an answer.
 The answers I have found don’t make a lot of sense.
 If you have an actual answer, and not just “well because officers make more,” I’d love to hear it.

 When does BAS get taken away?

 In theory, BAS is taken away whenever the military is providing all your meals.
 In reality, sometimes the military provides all your meals and they take away BAS, and sometimes they provide all your meals and they don’t take it away.
 Different situations are handled differently, and there are a ton of variables.
 It’s better to assume that BAS won’t be paid any time the service member is being provided any sort of meals, even MREs.
 (Those things are expensive.)

 BAS isn’t enough to feed my family!

 BAS is not designed to feed your family, it is designed to offset the cost of feeding the service member.

-This is the largest BAS increase in a while, driven by higher food costs in 2020.
-When making your 2021 spending plans, be sure you account for BAS in a way that can flex if the service member is training or deployed and is being provided their meals, meaning that this allowance may not be paid.
+This is the largest increase in a while, driven by higher food costs in 2021.
+When making your 2022 spending plans, be sure you account for BAS in a way that can flex if the service member is training or deployed and is being provided their meals, meaning that this allowance may not be paid.

 What about Basic Allowance for Housing?

 Let me help you keep up-to-date on your military pay and benefits!
 Subscribe now for my newsy emails, which come about once every two weeks.